 Move Your AC Unit Out Of The Sun And Into The Shade

 You may or may not be able to do this unless you have professional experience, but if you can, move your unit out of the sun and into the shade.
-Your unit needs cold air to run into your house and by placing in out of the direct sun, you can keep it at a moderate temperature and have it run more smoothly.
+Your unit needs cold air to run into your house and by placing in out of the direct sun, you can keep it at a moderate temperature and have the system run more smoothly.
 If you would like to do this, look at other options first and then call a professional HVAC installer to get a quote.

 Close Window Blinds During Summer Months